redis/redis-doc/topics/acl.md

 provide the ability to execute `CLIENT KILL` to non admin-level users, but may still want them to be able to run `CLIENT SETNAME`.

-_Note: the new RESP3 `HELLO` command will probably provide a SETNAME option soon, but this is still a good example anyway._
+_Note: the new RESP3 `HELLO` handshake command provides a `SETNAME` option, but this is still a good example for subcommand control._

 In such case I could alter the ACL of a user in the following way: